wtrout187/rustneversleeps/README.md

 ## 🌟 Recognition

-*"The attention to detail in RustNeverSleeps is extraordinary.
-The developer has created something that's not just functional, but genuinely beautiful.
-This is exactly the kind of thinking different that we look for."*
+*"The engineering depth and technical execution in RustNeverSleeps is exceptional.
+The developer demonstrates mastery of both AI model optimization and systems programming – exactly the caliber of work that defines industry leaders."*

-**– What Steve Jobs would say about this project**
+**– The kind of technical excellence that speaks for itself**

 ---